The Cornish Trilogy: What's Bred in the Bone

 What's Bred in the Bone is the life story of Francis Cornish, whose death and will were the subject of The Rebel Angels.
 His was a full life, and we follow him through his childhood as a wealthy and precocious misfit in a small Ontario town, his education in Toronto (in which we meet Dunstan Ramsay from the Deptford Trilogy) and Oxford, his unusual apprenticeship as a restorer and painter in Nazi Germany, his wartime experiences in England, and his later career as a collector and a patron of the arts in Toronto.
 Cornish's life story develops as related by Cornish's daemon, a Mercurial influence who intervenes at crucial moments to ensure that Cornish becomes a great man, although that may be seen only after his death.
 Intuition in this novel is expressed through astrology.
 The novel was abridged and dramatised for radio by the BBC in 2001 with the title The Knave of Coins.

 What's Bred in the Bone was shortlisted for the 1986 Booker Prize.

-“What’s bred in the bone” is available as an audible audiobook.
-As of 2024 the other two books were not.